Stories and the myths of Bali Pass Trek

 We all grew up listening to fables, myths, and legends.
 And they fascinate us.
 They take us to a different world.
-There are faiths around the world based on stories and even against all odds, a part of us wants to believe that the world was not as we know it today, that these stories didn't come out of nowhere.
+There are faiths around the world based on stories and even against all odds, a part of us wants to believe that the world was not as we know it today, that these stories didn't come out of anywhere.

 The Himalayas are a landmine of myths and you'll always come back with stories to tell.
 Bali Pass too has some insane stories and we spoke to some locals and our guides and did some research too, in order to find the right version of the story.
 Well, there is no right version actually, no one can really confirm what happened in the land of the Hindu Gods, but here are some fascinating tales about Bali Pass.

-Bali Pass, is named after Bali, the king of monkeys, ruler of Kishkindha mountain and the guy who defeated even Ravan.
+Bali Pass is named after Bali, the king of monkeys, ruler of Kishkindha mountain and the guy who defeated even Ravan.
 There is a festival in India called Dusshera, which is a celebration of good over evil and the death of Ravan.
 So, Bali plays an important role in Hindu mythology.
 But here’s the thing, Kishkindha mountain is in south India (Karnataka to be specific), so I am not really sure why a pass in Uttrakhand (located in north India) is named after Bali.
 When we asked around, the only answer we got was that Bali had traversed through these mountains, and killed a demon at Odari and so this pass is named after him.

 Here's a picture of Odari campsite.